zzstoatzz/mcproto/README.md

-# mcproto-client: Decentralized MCP Server Registry using AT Protocol
+# mcproto

-This project aims to create a **decentralized registry for discovering Model Context Protocol (MCP) servers** by leveraging the Authenticated Transfer Protocol (AT Protocol).
-This README provides an overview of the project, instructions for development setup, and the underlying philosophy.
+This project aims to track a **decentralized reputation of Model Context Protocol (MCP) servers** by leveraging the Authenticated Transfer Protocol (AT Protocol).

+- MCP server publishers register a `Record` to the `app.mcp.server` collection on their PDS
+- MCP server users discover and assess the reputation of MCP servers and their publishers

+open questions:
+- how to instrument MCP servers to emit usage data?
+- what is the best way for users to seamlessly authenticate with atproto and emit usage data?

-## Development Setup
+## development

-To get started with development, follow the instructions below for both the registry (web UI and API) and the Python client.
+### registry (web UI and API)

-### Registry (Web UI and API)

-The registry is built using Bun.
+This project uses `bun` for front-end development.

 1. Navigate to the `registry` directory:
     ```bash